© SPRINT project, 2025

 Tools and policy insights – from research to real-world application

-The conference will introduce the new SPRINT Toolbox, a free resource designed to support regulators and scientists in assessing pesticide risks.
+The conference introduced the new SPRINT Toolbox, a free resource designed to support regulators and scientists in assessing pesticide risks.
 It includes, among other outputs, pesticide risk maps.
-Beyond technical tools, the event will also present policy-relevant findings, such as success stories and enabling instruments for the Common Agricultural Policy (CAP).
-Attendees will gain practical insights into how transitions to more sustainable systems of plant protection can be supported by evidence-based policymaking.
+Beyond technical tools, the event also presented policy-relevant findings, such as success stories and enabling instruments for the Common Agricultural Policy (CAP).
+Attendees gained practical insights into how transitions to more sustainable systems of plant protection can be supported by evidence-based policymaking.

 On site in Brussels or online – everything you need to know

-The conference will take place on 25 June 2025 at La Tricoterie in Brussels (158, rue Théodore Verhaegen, 1060 Saint-Gilles), with an option to join remotely.
-Participation is free of charge, but registration is required.
-In-person attendees will benefit from additional opportunities to engage with experts, attend the poster session, and network with participants from EU institutions, national authorities, academia, NGOs, farming and industry.
-Lunch and refreshments will be provided.
-Please note that in-person places are limited – register early to secure your spot.
+The conference took place on 25 June 2025 at La Tricoterie in Brussels (158, rue Théodore Verhaegen, 1060 Saint-Gilles), with an option to join remotely.
+Participation was free of charge, but registration was required.
+In-person attendees could benefit from additional opportunities to engage with experts, attend the poster session, and network with participants from EU institutions, national authorities, academia, NGOs, farming and industry.
+Lunch and refreshments were provided.